-Each seafarer's details must be entered on each occasion the seafarer joins and leaves the yacht.
+Each seafarer's details must be entered on each occasion the seafarer joins and leaves the ship.
 It is not permitted to have one entry for the duration of the seafarer's employment agreement.
 A master may refer to a seafarer in the Official Log Book by using the unique reference stated on the List of Crew.

-It is recommended that the details of non-seafarers contracted to be on the yacht when the yacht sails from the port as part of their work such as occasional workers, superintendents, riding squads, nannies and security personnel etc. are also included on the List of Crew so there is a record of their next of kin in case of emergency.
-The List of Crew should not be confused with the yacht's Crew List which is normally presented to port authorities on arrival.
+Passengers are not required to be included however it is recommended that additional personnel carried on board that sail with the ship such as security personnel, superintendents, riding squads etc are also entered in the List of Crew.

+The List of Crew should not be confused with the ship's Crew List which is normally presented to port authorities on arrival.

-4. Other Log Books and publications
+5. Other Log Books and publications

-4.1 GMDSS Radio Log Book
+5.1 GMDSS Radio Log Book

-All Cayman Islands yachts which are subject to SOLAS Chapter IV8 are required to carry a GMDSS Log Book.
-The purpose of the GMDSS Log Book is to keep records of communications relating to distress, urgency and safety radio traffic, regular positions of the yacht and results of tests on radio equipment.
+All Cayman Islands ships are required to carry a GMDSS Log Book.
+The purpose of the GMDSS Log Book is to keep records of communications relating to distress, urgency and safety radio traffic, regular positions of the ship and results of tests on radio equipment.
 The tests are required to be carried out and recorded are found within the GMDSS Log Book.